gispos/AvsPmod/readme_SplitClip.txt

 The timeline color indicates that 'Split Clip' is switched on or off.
 You can change the color in the context menu of the frame text field.

 You can insert a 'Split Clip' under Edit > Insert > 'Split Clip'.
-For me I have entered /**avsp_split**/ after the sourfilter for all my source templates.
+For me I have entered /**avsp_split**/ after the sourcfilter for all my source templates.

 Note:
 If 'Split Clip' is switched on or off for the first time after a frame change, the required time is the time the filters needs for the new frame.